Archive for crystals

 After an unknown quantity of empty moments passed by, Mark’s newly cleansed mind willed it’s way back into his head, and thus it thrust itself into the tension of life’s confounding present.
 A short term later, it regained it’s store of memories.
 Twas then that Sam’s sidekick began to have second thoughts about staying the night in Bedlam.
 He questioned himself as to whether or not he should have rode away with the rest of the men.
 Sam had proclaimed that his friend’s old house was vacated.
 Mark dearly hoped Sam was correct in making that assumption.

-As if in slow motion, Sam and his men made their way to the back of the cave.
+As if in slow motion, Sam and his men made their way further into the cave.
 The yellowish glow of light from the loosely held lanterns swung up and down as it reflected off the tan sandstone walls.
-Long shadows of men in hats lengthened and shortened, and shakily moved to and fro as they cast themselves over jagged cracks, and deep, inlaid crevices.
-Flashing glimpses of crudely shaped figures carved into the wall could be seen here and there, now and then.
+Long shadows of men in hats lengthened and shortened, and shakily moved to and fro as they cast themselves over jagged cracks and deep inlaid crevices.
+Flashing glimpses of crudely shaped figures carved into the wall could be seen here and there.
 The flickering flames from the lanterns were playing tricks on the eyes of these men.
-The rank stench remained debilitating, but because they were so intensely focused, they plumb forgot about it.
+The rank stench remained debilitating, but they were so intensely focused, they plumb forgot about it.

-There were four blood-colored symbols painted on the wall — a circle, a square, a triangle, and a five-pointed star.
-Red drips had ran down the wall under each one of them.
-Otherwise, the shapes looked perfect.
-A little too perfect for comfort, as it were.
-It was the same with the drawings of the symbols and the foreign-looking letters pressed into the dirt around the smallish fire.
-They were impossibly perfect, and too well done.
-No doubt, this had been the work of a professional.
-It was not the remains of some Indian ceremony, nor could it have been done by any ordinary outlaw.
-Their assumptions pointed directly to the foreign stranger they were chasing.
-That ruthless murderer had been there!
+Four blood-colored symbols on the wall commanded their attention — a circle, a square, a triangle, and a five-pointed star.
+Red drips ran down the wall under each one.
+Otherwise, the shapes appeared perfectly neat.
+A little too perfect for comfort, as were the drawings of symbols and foreign-looking letters pressed into the dirt around the smallish fire.
+They were impossibly perfect; too well done.
+No doubt, this was the work of a professional.
+It was not the remains of some Indian ceremony, nor was this artist any ordinary outlaw.
+Their assumptions pointed directly to the foreign stranger — that ruthless murderer.
 They were sure of it.
 All in all, it beat the likes of anything any one of them had ever seen.
-But then again…the whole thing eerily reminded them of something.
-Every one of these men had an inkling that they had seen something like this before, but not a one of them could remember when, or where they’d seen it.
+But then again, the whole thing eerily reminded them of something.
+Every one of these men had an inkling that they’d seen something like this before, but not a one of them could remember when or where they’d seen it.
 That’s what made this all the more stupefying.
-Murmured words mumbled forth from their lips, words such as “witchcraft”, and “black magic”.
-As Sam was standing there, he happened to think of Luke.
+Murmured words mumbled forth from their lips, words such as “witchcraft” and “black magic”.
+As Sam was standing there perplexed, he happened to think of Luke.
 “I wonder if he told us everything back at the Deputy’s office.
-There seems to be something I don’t know.
-But why would he have withheld information in the first place?
+There is something I don’t know here.
+But why would he withhold information in the first place?
 I didn’t at all expect this.
 Good Lord!
 What kind of man are we after anyway?
 And where did he get all this blood?”

-Later on, a few of Sam’s men tried to describe this scene for Matt.
-All in all, this is what they came up with: A perfectly round circle, about three feet in diameter, enclosed the entire delicately positioned diagram.
-The groove that made up this circle was one inch wide and one inch deep.
-A small amount of blood had been carefully poured into the groove all the way around.
+A few of Sam’s men tried to describe this scene for Matt a few days after they returned to Bedlam.
+This is what they came up with: A perfectly round circle enclosed the entire delicately positioned diagram.
+It was nearly three-foot in diameter.
+The groove carved to dig out this circle was one inch wide and one inch deep.
+A small amount of blood was carefully poured into the groove all the way around.
 It had since soaked into the sandy dirt at the bottom of the groove.
-Inside this circle there was a square.
-Again, it looked to be perfectly proportioned.
-It was two and a half feet wide.
-It was aligned as such so that the corners were pointing exactly north, south, east, and west.
-Outside of the square, and above every corner was a symbol.
-These seem to have been pressed into the dirt with some sort of tool, and he must have used a template.
+Inside this circle was an exacting square.
+It was two and a half feet across.
+Outside the square and above every corner was a symbol pressed into the dirt with some sort of tool.
 They were exquisitely well-formed.
-At the north point stood a sun with thin, pointed rays.
-On the east side lay a triangle with an eye across the center of it.
-At the bottom, or south corner, there were two quarter moons facing each other, almost touching.
-Outside of the west corner there was a circle with a diamond inside of it.
-The diamond pointed north and south.
-It had a line going through it, also pointing north and south.
-This very straight line extended to and punctured through the circle.
+At the North point stood a sun with thin pointed rays.
+On the left side lay a triangle with an eye across the center of it.
+At the bottom were two quarter moons facing each other; almost touching.
+Outside of the right corner was a circle with a diamond inside.
+A vertical line cut through the center of these two overlaid symbols.

-Just under the lines inside the square were descriptive symbolizations that imperceptibly changed form as they rounded the corners.
-The form was one of four different languages, and four unrecognizable alphabets.
-They could have been numbers, for all the men knew.
-They could have been sentences or elaborate equations, or possibly, some type of formula.
-Whatever they meant, the man had to be a master calligrapher.
-These, too, were skillfully pressed into the dirt.
-These intricate inscriptions that flowed from their creator’s intimations revealed connotations of a diabolical intelligence graced with unearthly beauty.
+Just under the lines inside the square were descriptive symbols that imperceptibly changed form as they rounded the corners.
+The forms consisted of four unrecognizable alphabets.
+They could have been sentences, or elaborate equations, or possibly some type of formula.
+Whatever they meant, the man was a master calligrapher.
+The skillfully crafted intricate inscriptions that flowed from their creator’s intimations revealed a diabolical intelligence masked in artistic talent.